-Further, since this was known to be the Merritt ancestral plot, one may conclude that Oscar's father, Joe Louis Merritt, lies there.
+Oscar's father, Joe Louis Merritt, also lies there.
+His death certificate says that burial was "near Currie".
 His wives -- Minerva Walker and Blanche Jacobs -- are expected to be interred in Merritt Cemetery, also.

 Joe Louis Merritt's parents, Malvin Merritt and Sarah Jane Williams Merritt died in Pender County sometime between 1880 and 1900.
 Depending on how old the cemetery is, they may rest there too.
 Lastly, more research will be needed amongst the descendants of Joe Louis Merritt's other children.
 It is likely that others are interred in Merritt Cemetery.